cairis-platform/cairis/docs/threats_tm.rst

 -   To add a trust boundary, select the UX / Trust Boundaries menu to open the Trust Boundaries table.
 Click on the Add button to open a dialog for adding a new trust boundary.

--   Enter the name and a description for the trust boundary.
+-   Enter the name, select the type, and enter a description for the trust boundary.

 -   Click on the Add button in the environment card, and select an environment to situate the trust boundary in.
 This will add the new environment to the environment list.